 KLDiscovery (KLDI) Receives a Buy from Northland Securities

-Northland Securities analyst Greg Gibas maintained a Buy rating on KLDiscovery (KLDI) today and set a price target of $14.00.
+In a report released today, Greg Gibas from Northland Securities maintained a Buy rating on KLDiscovery (KLDI), with a price target of $14.00.
 The company’s shares closed last Monday at $7.00, close to its 52-week low of $4.00.

 See today’s analyst top recommended stocks >>